cmnemoi/eMush/README.md

 #### Windows Users:

-Windows users first need to install [WSL2](https://learn.microsoft.com/fr-fr/windows/wsl/install) and [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/).
+Windows users first need to install WSL2 and Docker Desktop.

+Docker Desktop for Windows can be downloaded [here](https://docs.docker.com/desktop/install/windows-install/)

 WSL2 should be installed by default on recent Windows 10+ versions.
 Try running `wsl --help` in a Powershell terminal.
-If it doesn't work, follow the link above to install it.
+If it doesn't work, follow the instructions [here](https://learn.microsoft.com/fr-fr/windows/wsl/install-manual).

-Install [Debian](https://apps.microsoft.com/store/detail/Debian/9PDXGNCFSCZV?hl=fr-fr&gl=fr&rtc=1) with WSL2 : `wsl --install -d Debian`
+Install [Debian](https://apps.microsoft.com/detail/9msvkqc78pk6) with WSL2 : `wsl --install -d Debian`

 Then launch it : `wsl -d Debian`